iorodeo/bias_docs/build_environ_setup_win.rst

   mingw32-make

-This will take awhile. after the build is finished you will need to qt's bin directory to the windows path. for example, if qt is installed in c:\\qt\qt-4.8.5 then you would want to add c:\\qt\\qt-4.8.5\\bin to the windows path.
+This will take awhile.
+After the build is finished you will need to qt's bin directory to the windows path. for example, if qt is installed in c:\\qt\qt-4.8.5 then you would want to add c:\\qt\\qt-4.8.5\\bin to the windows path.